ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aa.md

 The possible and likely scenario of checksums being duplicated across page information is also addressed in the large medium UI mockups.
 In short, duplication was not an issue for users across any links or information.
 In fact, repeating details—such as links or checksum details, when they are supposed to match—was seen as a positive.
 All users we tested with reported greater confidence in the validity of the entire page's information as a result.

 ![A screenshot of a UI example of the medium level AA requirements for visualising attestation information with larger 'box' size](/attestations-style-guide/images/medium-requirements-3.png "A screenshot of a UI example of the medium level AA requirements for visualising attestation information with larger 'box' size")
+_A screenshot of a UI example of the medium level AA requirements for visualising attestation information with larger 'box' size_

 An example of the larger card sizes when a page width allows for three cards in a row with an additional Integrity card stacked under them in a row by itself.

 This indicates to the users that there could be more future information added here that is relevant to attestations.
 The design and layout did not look like there was 'unused space' to users but when implementing caution should be used when allowing for many solo/one cards as the information looks 'orphaned' when only one card is present and it does not attempt to span the width of the page layout's available space.

 ![A screenshot of a UI example of the medium level AA requirements for visualising attestation information with larger 'box' size](/attestations-style-guide/images/medium-requirements-4.png "A screenshot of a UI example of the medium level AA requirements for visualising attestation information with larger 'box' size")
+_A screenshot of a UI example of the medium level AA requirements for visualising attestation information with larger 'box' size_

 An example—if appropriate and if sufficient page width is available—is centering a smaller row of cards  beneath a larger row, as seen here with three cards in the first row and two cards in the second row, rather than either left or right aligning the smaller row.
 (The example shown uses two of the same attestation and is only intended to demonstrate display orientation.)

 ![A screenshot of where the medium level AA UI should ideally be situated on a webpage](/attestations-style-guide/images/medium-requirements-webpage-placement-1.png "A screenshot of where the medium level AA UI should ideally be situated on a webpage")
+_A screenshot of where the medium level AA UI should ideally be situated on a webpage_

 The positioning for the medium level AA UI are the same as the lowest level A UI.